On this page:

 Assessment courses that may require clinical mentoring

-An assessment paper that requires learning and practicing new clinical assessment skills through accessing clinical mentoring to extend practice in the workplace or a new setting.
+An assessment paper that requires learning and practising new clinical assessment skills through accessing clinical mentoring to extend practice in the workplace or a new setting.

 • Assessment and Clinical Decision Making (Massey University)